Leandro (footballer, born February 1985)

-Leandro Montera da Silva, or simply Leandro (born February 12, 1985), is a Brazilian footballer, who plays as a striker for Tokyo Verdy.
+Leandro Montera da Silva, or simply Leandro (born 12 February 1985), is a Brazilian former professional footballer who played as a striker.

 Career

-He also played for Rio Branco (SP).
+Leandro also played for Rio Branco (SP).
 In August 2009, he joined Qatari outfit Al-Sadd Sports Club for €7 million.
 On 1 February 2012, he moved to league rivals Al Rayyan Sports Club on loan from Al-Sadd.
-He played 4 matches with Al-Rayyan and scored 4 goals.
+He played four matches with Al-Rayyan and scored four goals.
 In June 2012, he was loaned to Gamba Osaka, where he played during the 2009 season, then played for Gamba until June 2013.

-Club career statistics

-Updated to end of 2018 season.